manuvn/sigma-delta-neural-networks/Cortex.md

 ## Compute cost
 ---
-- Number of clock cycles for computation of a 128 point FFT ~25000
 - Compute operations for an 50 node RNN
 -- 1 input layer - 2 multiply and 1 addition.
 -- Input to hidden = 50 multiply + 49 add.